signalstoerung/reader/README.md

 Reader is a simple web-based RSS reader written in Go.

 It polls RSS feeds and displays them in a "news ticker" style: A timestamp, a tag identifying the source, and a headline.
-Clicking on the headline opens the article in a new window.

 ![](docs/tickr.png)

 ## Installation

-If have Reader deployed in a docker container and behind a NGINX reverse proxy.
+I have Reader deployed in a docker container and behind a NGINX reverse proxy.
 It currently runs on an EC2 micro instance.
 (It could probably run on a nano instance, too, but docker ran out of memory compiling the container.)

 Installation steps (assuming that you also want to use Docker):
 - Install nginx and certificates from Let's Encrypt